pyrotek45/avon/tutorial/BUILTIN_FUNCTIONS.md

 # Built-in Functions Reference

-Avon comes with a comprehensive standard library of over 150 built-in functions, plus constants like `os`.
+Avon comes with a comprehensive standard library of 156 built-in functions, plus constants like `os`.
 All functions are curried, meaning they can be partially applied.

 **Note:** This document provides a complete reference of all built-in functions with their type signatures.
 For detailed tutorials on how to use these functions, see [TUTORIAL.md](./TUTORIAL.md), particularly the "Collections" and "Builtin Functions" sections.